-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-- 55) The circular flow model demonstrates - A) the role of the government in overseeing the market system. - B) the roles played by households and firms in the market system. - C) how shortages and surpluses are eliminated in a market. - D) how demand and supply for goods and services are brought into equilibrium.
+- 56) The circular flow model demonstrates - A) the role of the government in overseeing the market system. - B) the roles played by households and firms in the market system. - C) how shortages and surpluses are eliminated in a market. - D) how demand and supply for goods and services are brought into equilibrium.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade